andrewnk/find-a-licensed-contractor/README.md

-# LicensedContractorFinder
+# Find a licensed contractor tool

 Vue app to find companies or individuals that are licensed as contractors in Philadelphia.

+## To install and run locally:
-npm i
+* npm i

-npm run serve
+* npm run serve